10 Holiday Fundraising Ideas for Schools

 Offer a holiday fun childcare day to locals for a small fee.
 Put together holiday-themed activities and craft stations for kids.
 Children have holiday fun while parents get child-free holiday shopping time.

-Let parents sign up for 2–3 hour blocks.
+Let parents sign up for 2 to 3 hour blocks.
 Register the IDs of the pickup person.
 Kids will want to come, and you'll make side cash to help with other events.

 9. Hold a holiday bake sale